hexapod2015/GRE/Independent_Writing_03.md

 The implicit rational of disagreement of this statement is these historical courses take time of another more crucial major courses.
+Yet